cyklokoalicia/OpenSourceBikeShare/README.md

 OpenSourceBikeShare
 ============
-*The open source bike sharing system.*
+*The world's first low-cost and open source bike sharing system.*

 Bottom-up bicycle sharing system suitable for smaller communities or closed areas such as campuses, companies etc.